evidence-dev/demo/pages/business_performance/index.md

 where order_month >= '2021-01-01'

-group by order_month
+group by 1
-order by order_month
+order by 1

 ```